 What does it all mean?

 For starters, the probability that disclosure might happen sometime in the near future is real.
 Don’t ask me for an exact date and time though.
 No one can predict this.
 It’s like the return of Jesus.
 Everyone has an opinion of when it will happen.
-But people have been guessing and missing the mark for two thousand years.
+But then again, people have been guessing and missing the mark for two thousand years.

 Alien Investigation – Got What It Takes To Be A UFO Investigator?